billbaron600/cross-mod/docs/index.md

   </div>

   <p class="text">
-  CrossInstruct’s hierarchical precision coupling and multi‑view lifting drive strong out‑of‑the‑box performance, especially on precision tasks like <em>basketball‑in‑hoop</em> and <em>push button</em>, and the generated trajectory distribution provides effective initialization for TD3+BC in harder settings (see Table I / Figs. 8–12 in the paper). :contentReference[oaicite:4]{index=4}
+    CrossInstruct’s hierarchical precision coupling and multi‑view lifting drive strong out‑of‑the‑box performance on precision tasks, while the trajectory distribution provides an effective initialization for TD3+BC on hard rollouts.
   </p>
 </div>